JustMarfix/justmarfix/README.md

 I'm a backend developer and InfoSec specialist.

-Right now I'm studying for my high school diploma, after that I'm going to study for a degree in Information Security at [HSE](https://www.hse.ru/en/).
+Right now I'm studying for my high school diploma & working as DevOps intern at [Yandex](https://yandex.com), after that I'm going to study for a degree in Information Security at [HSE](https://www.hse.ru/en/).

 ## My skills 📜

 ### Application Development

+— Go
 - Python
 - C#

+### Information Security

+Interested in DFIR & Threat hunting, trying to get some interesting experience while solving some CTFs and participating at local InfoSec events & olympiads.

+### DevOps

+I'm kinda familiar with k8s & Helm.
+I also have some experience in Linux server administration & maintaining.

 ### Languages 🌐